Homeless shelter: Housing first practice

-The homeless shelters across the country act merely as emergency shelter systems that can only hold a fraction of the rapidly increasing homeless population.
+The homeless shelters across the United States act merely as emergency shelter systems that can only hold a fraction of the rapidly increasing homeless population.
 The Housing First practice provides an alternative to the current network of homeless shelters.
 The program targets the large problem within the United States which is a lack of affordable housing.
 This methodology attempts to place homeless families back into independent living situations as quickly as possible.
 The Housing First practice has achieved success because homeless families are more responsive to social services support when they are in their own housing.
 It provides crisis intervention, affordable rental housing, and gives each family a grace period of six months to a year of social service to allow the family to get back on their feet.
 The effectiveness of this concept is that it assists homeless families in identifying their needs and recognizing the choices they must make.
 From this point families can create better options for themselves and plan strategies for living on their own.

 Religious shelters

-The Rescue Mission in Milwaukee, Wisconsin, is an example of helping homeless people through religion.
-In order to receive a free meal at the Rescue Mission, residents must first attend a Christian prayer service.
+Homeless shelters are often affiliated with the charitable efforts of religious organizations.
+Religious shelters may require attendance at a prayer service in order to receive services.
 The Salvation Army is a social support service organization that also functions as a religious group.